chillicoder/cablegate/README.markdown

 * Awareness of this codebase, and the build numbers as provided by wikileaks, via a simple announce mechanism
 * Automatic Mirror announcements to other mirrors
 * JSoN formatted export of known active and expired mirrors.
 (As in mirrors of this codebase, not all the known wikileaks mirrors but that's not a bad idea either.)
+* you can run heroku rake db:parse and that will parse the html files into the database.
+The parse is a bit weak right now but it works ok
+* you can go to /cable/:reference_id and get a json formatted version of the cable with that ID

 Fork Me
 -------